-The facilitator should have the organization's fall assessment plan available throughout the scenario.
-The plan should be reviewed during the debrief with the participants.
+The facilitator should have the organization's fall assessment plan available throughout the scenario, and should review it with the participants during the debrief.

 Throughout the scenario, the facilitator will need to provide data for vital signs.
 The data should be displayed on a card, paper, or placard located near the actual monitor.
-All other resident-specific responses should be provided by the SP.
+The SP actor should provide all other resident-specific responses.
 As part of the resident education step in the scenario, the teach-back method is indicated.
-To access the teach-back toolkit, click on the link found in the "Resources" section on page 39.
+To access the teach-back toolkit, see the "Resources" section on page 38.
 If you prefer to not use the teach-back method, simply disregard the words in parentheses in "Scenario Steps."

 - Resident bed and bed sheet

 - Portable oxygen tank in holder

 - Nasal cannula, extra oxygen tubing, and connector (if desired)

 - Thermometer

-- BP and pulse oximetry monitors
+- Blood pressure (BP) and pulse oximetry monitors

 - Gloves

 - Chair